mbostwick/ReportShortenedSentence/README.md

-This code was created as a challenge that I received.
+This code was created as a result of a challenge that was communicated to me.

 Here is the complete challenge as posted to me: